 - They sit light and comfy on the head without pressure.
 They don’t sag or fall off.

-- Satisfying bass extension (not super deep though).
+- Satisfying bass extension for me.

-- Crystal clear mid-range.
+- Crystal clear mid-range and pristine clarity.

-- Symphonic recordings produced without strain
+- Symphonic recordings are produced without strain.

 - Overall nice sound balance.
 Very rich.